Shechterlab/nextflow-rnaseq/README.md

 #Nextflow RNA-seq is already installed as a module on the HPC: https://nf-co.re/rnaseq

-# 1. Clone the nextflow-rnaseq-deseq2-enhancedvolcano pipeline
+# 1. Clone the nextflow-rnaseq-deseq2-enhancedvolcano pipeline to your home directory

 git clone https://github.com/Shechterlab/nextflow-rnaseq-deseq2.git